 Student members are encouraged to assist the Inn during their Bar Professional Training Course (BPTC) by becoming a Student Representative for students at their BPTC Provider, Secretary for the Inn’s Mooting or Debating Clubs or as a Committee member of the Lincoln’s Inn Students’ Association (LISA).

 The term of office for all roles is 1 November to 31 July.
 All of the below positions will be appointed by application form.
-Applications will open for the 2019/20 academic year in due course and forms will be available on this webpage and in the student newsletter.
 A panel of benchers and barristers appointed by the Chair of the Inn’s Pre-Call Education Committee shall review the applications and select the roles.

 Students can apply for as many positions as they like but they will usually be allocated one position if they are deemed suitable by our panel, although those selected as BPTC Student Representative may also be considered for one of the LISA Committee roles.